 Best overall health insurance for college students

-Depending on your location, you can choose coverage tiers starting with Catastrophic up to a fully comprehensive Platinum plan.
-Some "metal" plans — Bronze, Silver, Gold or Platinum — include optional dental and vision insurance.
+Depending on your location, you can choose coverage tiers starting with Catastrophic up to a Platinum plan.
+Some "metal" plans — Bronze, Silver, Gold, Platinum — include optional dental and vision insurance.
 Catastrophic plans are a specific ACA coverage type.
-They offer a lower monthly rate, but coverage doesn't start until after you pay the first $8,550 (in 2021) per year in medical expenses.
-This annual deductible amount may be higher than it would be with some Bronze or Silver plans.
+They offer a lower monthly rate, but coverage doesn't start until after you pay the deductible, which is $9,100 in 2023.
+You may pay more for Bronze, Silver, Gold and Platinum plans, but you'll have a lower deductible, and the premium can be offset with tax credits.

-Along with affordable rates, Blue Cross Blue Shield offers a fairly extensive list of member resources and tools, including but not limited to:
+Along with affordable rates, Blue Cross Blue Shield offers benefits and tools that students may find useful.

 - A 24/7 nurse line

-- Blue365, which offers discounts on health and fitness clubs, weight loss programs and other health-related products
+- Blue365, which offers discounts on gyms, weight loss programs and other wellness purchases

 - A mobile app and a separate member website